anaislawson/ui-volleyball/README.md

 Also send us a prototype of how he things we should reorganize the learning portion.

 Everyone: Send ideas of a picture for the main page/homepage

+Zikora To Do:

+- Standardize all the Learning Pages in Format
+- Add same font throughout site
+- Reformat Quiz Level 1
+-